dipcoat-image/finitedepth/doc/source/config-reference.rst

 Type: Map, optional.

+Parameters of the reference instance.
+Defaults to an empty map.

+Parameters of a reference instance are encapsulated and passed as a :func:`Dataclass <dataclasses.dataclass>` instance, whose type is defined as class attribute
-Data for :attr:`ReferenceBase.Parameters <reference.ReferenceBase.Parameters>`.
+:attr:`Parameters <reference.ReferenceBase.Parameters>`.

-This map is structured by :obj:`data_converter` to construct the instance of :attr:`~reference.ReferenceBase.Parameters` attribute of :class:`ReferenceBase` implementation, specified by the :ref:`config-ref-type` field.
+This map is structured by :obj:`data_converter` to construct the parameter dataclass instance.

-The members of this map depends on the reference type.
+As each implementation of :class:`ReferenceBase` define its own :attr:`Parameters <reference.ReferenceBase.Parameters>`, the members of this map depend on :ref:`config-ref-type` field.

 draw_options
 ^^^^^^^^^^^^

 Type: Map, optional.

+Drawing options of the reference instance.
+Defaults to an empty map.

+Drawing options of a reference instance are encapsulated and passed as a :func:`Dataclass <dataclasses.dataclass>` instance, whose type is defined as class attribute
-Data for :attr:`ReferenceBase.DrawOptions <reference.ReferenceBase.DrawOptions>`.
+:attr:`DrawOptions <reference.ReferenceBase.DrawOptions>`.

-This map is structured by :obj:`data_converter` to construct the instance of :attr:`~reference.ReferenceBase.DrawOptions` attribute of :class:`ReferenceBase` implementation, specified by the :ref:`config-ref-type` field.
+This map is structured by :obj:`data_converter` to construct the drawing option dataclass instance.

-The members of this map depends on the reference type.
+As each implementation of :class:`ReferenceBase` define its own :attr:`DrawOptions <reference.ReferenceBase.DrawOptions>`, the members of this map depend on :ref:`config-ref-type` field.

 substrate
 ---------